 Don't misunderstand.
 There are some people who genuinely think they are "speaking in tongues" according to the scripture when they do this.
 Sometimes they are in an ecstatic condition that they think is caused by the Sacred Spirit.

-Other times, and I have seen this with my own eyes, they are faking and it is obvious to anyone who looks closely.
+Other times, and I have seen this with my own eyes, women in the service would fall on the floor and foam at the mouth while saying strange words that nobody understood.
+As I watched them they would open their eyes slightly and peek around to see if anyone was watching.
+If someone was they multiplied their actions.
+If nobody was they stopped and got up.
+That they were faking is obvious to anyone who looks closely.
 These people are trying to make other people think they are "good Christians" because they can "speak in tongues."
 What they fail to realize is that they are trying to impress the wrong ones.
 Yahuwah knows the heart and cleaning their heart up is what they should be working on instead.
 He is the only One we need to impress (2 Timotheos (Timothy) 2:15, 1 Keph (Peter) 3:21).